The Thought Process behind a Digital Currency for Micro-Transactions.

 So with all this decided, and many people telling me that my idea was “stupid” I went ahead with it anyway, because although it completely contradicted the norm, I had to see if it would work in practice.
 No one had ever dared make a network with no transaction fees, and instant confirmations in this manner prior but this is exactly what the growing demand required of the future micro-transaction protocols.

 The minting difficulty of the digital ‘pre-paid debit cards’ is controlled by anyone who holds VFC, there are two addresses that control the minting difficulty and by paying into either one will offset how easy or hard minting becomes.
 This minting process is how new currency is introduced into the VF Cash network.
 So in this respect, the minting difficulty is a decentralised voting system where the power of your vote depends on how much VFC you contributed to that vote.
 The voting process itself essentially ‘burns’ VFC, taking it out of the overall supply, permanently.
+This doubles as a good counter weight to inflation of the minting process.

 But who do you trust, what if one of the nodes starts to lie, how would we detect a rogue node before it was too late?
 All of the nodes are expected to run on the same rule-set but even so, a rogue node cannot damage any of the other network nodes, it can only lie to users who connect to it externally, outside of the network via its REST API, so in this sense, identifying a node who is not keeping up with the rest of the network or has turned completely rogue is just a matter of spotting it and terminating it from the network (via a network wide IP block agreed upon between nodes).
 The network is exclusive, and once a rogue node is terminated its chances of getting back in are unlikely, this exclusivity protects the network.
 It’s similar to banking today, we have branches that we trust, and if a new branch opens and tells us for example that we have a balance that does not exist in the global financial system, we would not be able to spend that balance outside of that branch as the other branches would bounce the transactions.
 Scammers will always exist, it can be particularly hard for that very reason for anyone these days who wishes to obtain Bitcoin to do so without becoming victim to a scam.
 Even in Bitcoin, there are reputable sources to hold, trade, or buy Bitcoin (if you are in the know) known as exchanges, such as Binance and Coinbase.
 Each institution running a VF Cash node would gain this similar reputability, although unlike with Bitcoin exchanges, a VF Cash node does not hold your account hostage, they cannot cut and run with your money like a Bitcoin exchange can.
-The main reason a Bitcoin exchange reserve this power over your Bitcoin is because transactions on the Bitcoin network are incredibly slow to confirm, this process could take the most part of an entire day.
+The main reason a Bitcoin exchange can reserve this power over your Bitcoin is because transactions on the Bitcoin network are incredibly slow to confirm, this process could take the most part of an entire day.
 Bitcoin exchanges allow users to trade between a number of different digital currencies, most of which have very slow transaction times, in order for Bitcoin exchanges to give users an experience of placing instant trades between currencies you relinquish your currencies to the control of the Bitcoin exchange.
 You no longer control your currency, you are now at mercy of the exchange you have trusted to look after your currency for you.
-In a VF Cash network, there is never any need to relinquish control of your currency for more than just a single escrow transaction between two different currencies which would last just a few seconds, so in the case that a node was hacked, the worst that could happen is that any escrows placed during the heist would be taken, but not fulfilled, which users would notice and report immediately, there would be no pots of million of currency sitting around for the hackers to instantly steal like we have seen so many times in the past of Bitcoin, most recently the Binance heist of 40 million in Bitcoin.
+In a VF Cash network, there is never any need to relinquish control of your currency for more than just a single escrow transaction between two different currencies which would last just a few seconds, so in the case that a node was hacked, the worst that could happen is that any escrows placed during the heist would be taken, but not fulfilled, which users would notice and report immediately, there would be no pots of millions of currency sitting around for the hackers to instantly steal like we have seen so many times in the past of Bitcoin, most recently the Binance heist of 40 million in Bitcoin.
 Why?
 Because transactions on the VF Cash network are instant, there is never any need to relinquish your currency to avoid laboriously long transaction delays.

 So that’s the thought process of how VF Cash or VFC for short came to be.
 It is a little known proposal of a digital payments network that could be capable of satisfying a desire for a future where instant micro-transactions between an internet of things is commonplace.
 I had an interest in the topic, and wanted to give it some thought.